sberbank-ai/lastochka/README.md

 - Add codecov checks
 - Redirect codecov badge
 - Add readthedocs
-- Release the module to pip
+- Release the module to pypi
 - Add coverage restriction to 80% of coverage

 ## Coding